 - 31 1887 (Sat.)
 Reported that a crayon study by Frank Miles was to appear in the January edition of Cassell’s Magazine.

 - 30 1983 (Fri.)
 Ail Symudiad: farewell concert?
 Blaendyffryn with Eryr Wen, Treiglad Perffaith and Datblygu.
-By now they have resurrected.
-Long live the Third Movement!

 29 1939 (Fri.)
 146th left Cardigan for Llandudno for training.

 28 1879 (Sun.)
 Death of Thomas Morgan, esq., Solicitor, at St. Mary-street, aged 70 years.

 27 1898 (Tues.)
 Burial of John James Morris, 19 years old son of Revd T. J. Morris, Capel Mair.

 27 1888 (Thurs.)
 Burial of David P. Walters, The Strand, 52, mariner

 26 1936 (Sat.)
 Cardigan County School reunion of old pupils with a hockey and rugby match.
 Tea in Central Hall at 4.00

 And then the Lord Rhys held a special feast at Cardigan, and he set two kinds of contests: one between the bards and the poets, and another between the harpists and the crowders and the pipers and various classes of string-music.
 And he set two chairs for the visitors in the contests.
 And those he enriched with great gifts.
 And then a young man from his own court won the victory for string-music.
 And the men of Gwynedd won the victory for poetry.
 And all the other minstrels received from the Lord Rhys as much as they asked, so that no one was refused.
 And that feast was proclaimed a year before it was held throughout Wales and England and Scotland and Ireland and many other lands.